mindsetpro/Dragon-Ball-legends/README.md

 ### files

-1. `DBL.cs`: this file scrapes the data from dblegends.net.
+1. `DBL.py`: this file scrapes the data from legends.dbz.space.
-2. `DBL.csproj`: Lists all the abilities available in the game, along with their descriptions and effects.

 ## How to Contribute